Centre's Research Showcase #pcw2018

 University of Adelaide

-Our transformation group routinely transforms a range of plant species, including barley, rice Arabidopsis, Setaria, and Nicotiana.
+Our transformation group routinely transformed a range of plant species, including barley, rice Arabidopsis, Setaria, and Nicotiana.
 In support of the more routine UA activities, including phenotyping during association mapping activities, transformation, the analysis of transgenic lines and other routine assays, several research assistants have been appointed.

 Accommodation and Facilities

-The South Australian Node of the ARC CoE in Plant Cell Walls is accommodated in the Wine Innovation Central Building of the University of Adelaide’s Waite Campus.
+The South Australian Node of the ARC CoE in Plant Cell Walls was accommodated in the Wine Innovation Central Building of the University of Adelaide’s Waite Campus.
 Following a University of Adelaide funded $700,000 refurbishment the area now accommodates nearly 50 researchers and postgraduate students in 220m2 of prime office and 400m2 of modern laboratory space.

-With access to state-of-the art growth facilities of the Australian Plant Phenomics Facility, technologically advanced facilities of Adelaide Microscopy, sequencing services of the Australian Genome Research Facility and a range of resources of the co-located partners at the Waite Research Institute, the SA node is well equipped to define regulatory processes that control cell wall polysaccharide biosynthesis both in model plants and in commercially important cereals and grasses.
+With access to state-of-the art growth facilities of the Australian Plant Phenomics Facility, technologically advanced facilities of Adelaide Microscopy, sequencing services of the Australian Genome Research Facility and a range of resources of the co-located partners at the Waite Research Institute, the SA node was well equipped to define regulatory processes that control cell wall polysaccharide biosynthesis both in model plants and in commercially important cereals and grasses.